Selected Résumé

 Recipient of a 2017 Iguana Music Fund Grant

-Details: The inaugural edition of “Synesthesia Suite: Live”, presented in partnership with the Museum of Science Boston, took place during two sold-out concerts at the Charles Hayden Planetarium in Boston, MA, USA on November 30th 2017.
-This immersive musical event featured live performances of Mary’s compositions paired with stunning visuals created by the Museum’s award-winning planetarium team that were directly inspired by Mary’s polymodal synesthesia, allowing audience members to “hear” color and “see” sound just as Mary does when she listens to music.
-This first edition of the series also featured the premiere of Mary’s “Synesthesia Suite: Constellations”, a new collection of chamber works inspired by the New England night sky in spring.
-(More information on this project, including photos and videos from this event, can be found HERE).
+Details: From 2017-2020, Mary collaborated annually with the Museum of Science, Boston on the groundbreaking “Synesthesia Suite: Live” concert series: an immersive musical event in which live performances of Mary’s compositions (performed by Mary Bichner and Planetary Quartet) were paired with customized 360° full-dome visuals created by the Museum’s award-winning planetarium team.
+The visuals for each piece were directly inspired by Mary’s synesthesia, allowing audience members the unique opportunity to “hear” color and “see” sound just as Mary does when she listens to music.
+The 2017 version also included the premiere of Mary's "Synesthesia Suite: Constellations", a collection of chamber works inspired by constellations found in the New England night sky in spring.
+(More information on this project, including photos and videos from the live events as well as collaborators for each, can be found HERE.)

-Details: “The Memoirs of Antonina” is a new/in-progress three-act opera inspired by Marie Antoinette of France.
-Taking its name from a slanderous 18th-century tract about the queen’s rumored exploits and indiscretions, “The Memoirs of Antonina” focuses on the final years of Marie Antoinette’s life, and pits two versions of the queen (performed by two different singers) against one another: the imagined breezy libertine derided by revolutionary pamphleteers, and the distraught historical figure determined to reclaim her kingdom and her reputation.
+Details: “The Memoirs of Antonina” is a three-act opera inspired by Marie Antoinette of France.
+Taking its name from a slanderous 18th-century tract about the queen’s rumored exploits and indiscretions, “The Memoirs of Antonina” focuses on the final years of Marie Antoinette’s life, and pits two versions of the queen (performed by two different singers) against one another: the imagined breezy libertine derided by revolutionary pamphleteers, and the distraught historical figure determined to reclaim her reputation.
 Three recitatives and five arias from the opera received their piano/vocal premiere at the Central Square Theater of Cambridge, MA, USA on September 2nd 2018 as part of The Nora Theatre Company’s emerging artists workshop series.
-A first musical draft of the opera was completed in June 2019, with a second musical draft currently in progress in 2022.
-(More information on the opera can be found on the “Memoirs of Antonina” mini-site: https://www.marybichner.com/memoirsofantonina )
+A first musical draft of the opera was completed in 2017-2019, with an "official" version completed in 2022-2024.
+Mary is currently at work on the opera's orchestrations.
+(More information on this piece can be found on the “Memoirs of Antonina” mini-site right HERE.)

 May 2016-November 2017

-Details: Mary was honored to take part in a two-year composer residency at Mount Auburn Cemetery.
+Details: Mary was honored to take part in a two-year composer residency at the historic Mount Auburn Cemetery of Cambridge, MA, USA.
 In the first year of her residency, Mary composed twelve new works inspired by the cemetery’s breathtaking landscape and landmarks, using her sound-to-color synesthesia to select the musical components that best “match” the natural color palette of each location at different times of year.
 In January of 2017, the works were recorded by a 19-piece chamber orchestra at WGBH Studios of Boston MA, and were released online as a digital album on June 3rd 2017.
 The works were premiered at Mount Auburn Cemetery in concert on June 3rd 2017 (Spring Suite) and November 4th 2017 (Autumn Suite).
-The audio recordings are now permanently featured in Mount Auburn Cemetery’s free mobile app, allowing visitors to the cemetery to experience the music in the setting that inspired it.
-(View a brief documentary of this project HERE.)
+The audio recordings were also featured in Mount Auburn Cemetery’s 2017-era mobile app, allowing visitors to the cemetery to experience the music in the setting that inspired it.
+(View a brief documentary of this project HERE, and the full Mount Auburn Cemtery Composer Residency project page HERE.)

 May 2016